benkobalog/ScalaInterviewQuestions/interview-questions-scala.md

     Take other functions as arguments
     Return functions as their results

 ### What are the Java’s OOP constructs not supported by Scala?
-What are the Scala’s OOP constructs not supported by Java?
+What are Scala’s OOP constructs not supported by Java?
 What are the new OOPs constructs introduced by Scala, but not supported by Java?

 Java’s OOP constructs, which are not supported by Scala: